Guidollet-Elouen/Projet-site-quizz-/README.txt

 README

 We made the projet using the framework Django.
+Prior to launching the website, download the following libraries : gensim, spacy, nltk.corpus, wiki_down

 To launch the website, one has to :

 - Go in the file directory in the terminal :
 	- cd desktop